GoogleCloudPlatform/java-docs-samples/dataflow/transforms/README.md

        git clone https://github.com/GoogleCloudPlatform/java-docs-samples.git

-1. Move into sample code
+1. Navigate to the sample code directory

        cd dataflow/transforms

-## Required Permissions
+## Grant required permissions

-The examples are configured for Cloud Dataflow which run on Compute Engine and require the permissions `storage.objects.create`, `storage.objects.get`, and `storage.objects.create` granted to the Compute Engine default service account to read and write to the objects in your Google Cloud Storage bucket IAM policy.
+The examples are configured for Cloud Dataflow which run on Google Compute Engine.
+The Compute Engine default service account requires the permissions `storage.objects.create`, `storage.objects.get`, and `storage.objects.create` to read and write objects in your Google Cloud Storage bucket IAM policy.

 Learn more about [Cloud Storage IAM Roles][storage_iam_roles] and [Bucket-level IAM][bucket_iam].

 The following steps are optional if: